 Yeah, this is COLLEGE, innit?
 How scary that the mentality of my entire city is that of a high school sophomore.
 (Well, a typical one, anyway.
 Nothing against high school sophomores.)
 I suppose I should have known it would be something like this, seeing as how my school is known first for its partying, second for its athletics, and maybe third for its parking problems.
 Notice academics isn't mentioned.
 Not that it isn't a good enough school; I guess you can get a good education here.
 But some of the students' ideals and mentalities just drive me nuts.

 Our teachers cut us far too much slack here.
 No, I don't want to be overworked, and I like easy classes as much as the next person, but I can't help but feel a bit cheated.
 Teachers are always making excuses for us . . . letting us go early, taking days off, giving us extra points for coming when it's raining or if it's a Friday before a big game, babying us for our projects. . . .
 I've had classes in which spelling didn't count in a paper (excuse me???); where substandard work was accepted because it was the most common occurrence; where gigantic curves were awarded; where mastery was NOT the goal.
 I'm an education major and I've studied quite a bit of what good teaching is.
 I've come to believe some of it.
-I don't believe I'm being taught well when the teacher is so afraid of offending or upsetting the students that he/she accepts a clearly wrong answer just because the student complains it was a confusing or misleading question.
+I don't believe I'm being taught well when the teachers are so afraid of offending or upsetting the students that they accept a clearly wrong answer just because the student complains it was a confusing or misleading question.
 TOO BAD!
 I like the relaxed environment that allows me to put my feet on the desk or eat food in class, but I'd rather that "oh, whatever" attitude not extend to the important part of my education.

 "This is too hard."
 "Wait, say it again . . . ?"
 "What do you mean spelling counts?"
 "You said it once at the beginning of the year and never reminded me!"
 "I have to read the syllabus??"
 "But it's raining.
 I don't want to go to class."
 "Could we have an extension?"
 "What's the answer to #4?"
 "This is too many notes."
 "I didn't come yesterday because I have PMS."
 "This class is boring."
 "Why do we have to read the textbook?"
 "You're crazy, I'm not memorizing that."